How To Feed A Loon

 • Quality Counts – If using canned chickpeas, check the label.
 It should be chickpeas, water, salt, and very few preservatives.
 Most major brands are perfectly fine to use.

-• Don’t Add Too Much Liquid – A common mistake is to add too much liquid to the food processor and getting very thin, or runny, hummus.
+• Don’t Add Too Much Liquid – A common mistake is to add too much liquid to the food processor and get very thin, or runny, hummus.
 We drain our chickpeas into a bowl, then pour the liquid into a measuring cup.
 You should have about 6 oz. of liquid.
 Add half of that (3 oz) to a bowl with the drained chickpeas.

 • Storing – Once the hummus has been prepared, it’s okay to serve immediately.
 It will keep in an air-tight container in the fridge for up to 1 week.